RaulDiodiu/rap-handson-travel-docs/part4/README.md

 }
 ```

-Create the behavior projection `Z##_C_TravelWDTP` for the projected composition model, by doing the following steps:
+Create the behavior projection `ZRAPH_##_C_TravelWDTP` for the projected composition model, by doing the following steps:
-- Right-click on the root CDS view `Z##_C_TravelWDTP` in the Project Explorer and choose New Behavior Definition.
+- Right-click on the root CDS view `ZRAPH_##_C_TravelWDTP` in the Project Explorer and choose New Behavior Definition.
 - The New Behavior Definition wizard is shown.
 The Name of the behavior definition has to be the identical name as the root CDS view.
 That’s the reason why the name can’t be changed.
 Adjust the proposed Description if you like, ensure that the Implementation Type is set to Projection and choose Next to continue.
 Project, Package and Root Entity have been assigned automatically.